 “The highest wisdom is to find pleasure in small things”John Ruskin

-I once again started to indulge in my favourite fried foods mindlessly and also resorted to a sedentary lifestyle.
+I once again started to indulge in my favorite fried foods mindlessly and also resorted to a sedentary lifestyle.
 Was this my definition of finding real pleasure in small things?
-The new responsibilities and demands in my business committments kept me away from healthy lifestyle choices.
+The new responsibilities and demands in my business commitments kept me away from healthy lifestyle choices.
 I knew that I was gaining weight all over again and was afraid even to go near the weighing scale.
 I also started to find many lame and stupid reasons to avoid running.

 I called kay at the beginning of 2019 for a regular review we agreed that I would signup for the OOTYULTRA 30k to have a schedule targeting an event completion as a goal.
 I instantly registered.
 I was believing in the newly found hope and was motivated to get back to my training regime.
 Alas! this was a short-lived dream when I had a terrific fall that left with a clavicle shoulder bone fractured.

-The doctor treating adviced me not to run for a period of 6 months and also advised me a 3 months bed rest.
+The doctor treating advised me not to run for a period of 6 months and also advised me a 3 months bed rest.
 I was panicking.
 I thought I was gaining control over my diet and wellbeing but in reality, by broken shoulders and my recovery schedule kept me away from any form of exercise.

 I was counting every day and even every single second looking into a mirror.
 Where was the fit Vishal in 2016 and how could I let him become a bulky man once again in 2019?